microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenges/Challenge-00.md

 [Create an Azure OpenAI Resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)

 Deploy the following models in your Azure OpenAI resource.
-A couple of challenges may require a few additional prereqs so be sure to checkout the pre-reqs for the respective challenges:
+A couple of challenges may require a few additional prerequisites so be sure to checkout the pre-reqs for the respective challenges:
   - gpt-35-turbo
   - text-embedding-ada-002